 “Dream State is a delight… An exquisitely rendered novel about the vagaries of fate, friendship, and love.” — Alice McDermott, National Book Award winner

-This is a free book launch presentation, followed by a signing with the author.
+This is a free book presentation followed by a signing with the author.
 Seating is available on a first-come, first-served basis at the Mission Hills Branch Library.
-To pre-order a copy of Dream State in advance from the Library Shop SD and guarantee your copy’s arrival for the book signing, click here.
-The book will be published on February 18, and pre-ordered copies can optionally be picked up at the Library Shop after that date.
-Books will also be available for pickup at the event on March 26.
+To get a copy of Dream State from the Library Shop SD and guarantee your copy of the book will be available at the signing, please order as early as possible.
+Copies can optionally be picked up at the Library Shop after ticket purchase, if you want to get reading immediately.
+On the event date, March 26th, books will only be available for pickup at the event doors.
 Proceeds from all book purchases support the San Diego Public Library System.